Red Hat OpenStack Platform Life Cycle

 Red Hat Enterprise Linux Version Support

-Each Red Hat OpenStack Platform version 1 supports only one major release version of Red Hat Enterprise Linux with all their minor version update releases.
+Each Red Hat OpenStack Platform version supports only one Major.Minor release version of Red Hat Enterprise Linux including all asynchronous update releases.
 As such while you may continue to use existing versions, you must update to the latest version of Red Hat Enterprise Linux minor release to continue to consume new bug fix and security errata.

 View more details regarding Red Hat OpenStack Platform Support Policies.